 The disciples would have to move the heavy stone in front of the tomb.
 And then they would have had to steal Christ’s body as the first century Jews suggested (Matt.
 28:13).
 But if they stole Christ’s body, they would know that the resurrection claims were false.
 Then why would the disciples submit to persecution and eleven of twelve disciples die as martyrs?

-Martyrdom doesn’t prove the truth (like Jihadi terrorism and World War II Kamikaze pilots).
-It does prove sincere belief.
+Martyrdom does not prove the truth (like Jihadi terrorism and World War II Kamikaze pilots).
+However, it does prove sincere belief.
 A person might die for something they believe is true.
 But no one will die for what they know is false!
-This includes the disciples.
+The disciples included!

-The disciples wouldn’t die telling others that Jesus resurrected if they knew that they had stolen the body.
+The disciples would not die telling others that Jesus had resurrected if they knew they had stolen the body.
 They were sure they saw the risen Lord.

-4. Fourth, Refuting the Notion that the Jews or Romans Stole the Body of Christ
+IV.
+Fourth, Refuting the Argument Against the Resurrection that “The Jews or Romans Stole the Body of Christ“

-Another argument is that the Jewish leadership or Romans steal Jesus’s body?
+Another argument is that the Jewish leadership or Romans stole Jesus’s body.

 Here again, we need to ask, “Why?”
 What did they have to gain?